deadshot339/deadshot339/README.md

 6 years of experience didn't give me much projects.
 I have only 1 project right now and I am working on next project.

 1. To-do app
 It is very simple.
 Some Html, css, javascript.
-[GitHub Repository](https://github.com/olipramarcin/OlipraMarcin/Projects/To-do%20App)

 <!--   GitHub stats graph -->
 <div align="center">